hipe-eval/HIPE-2022-data/documentation/README-sonar.md

 ### Specificities and important information

 - **Documents:** sonar documents corresponds to newspaper articles (UPDATE)
+- **Train set:** for this dataset, there is no training set.
+Only a dev set that is representative for the test set in terms of newspapers and periods.
 - **Sentence splitting:** performed automatically on OCRed text (performances not perfect) (UPDATE).
 - **Entity linking and metonymic sense:** only one linking annotation exists per linked entity.
 - **Known glitches:**